Close

 Short-Stay Tourist Visas

-Schengen Tourist Visa (Type C) permits stays up to 90 days within 180 days for tourism, family visits, or cultural activities.
+Schengen Tourist Visa (Type C) permits stays up to 90 days within a 180-day period for tourism, family visits, or cultural activities.
 Available as:

 • Single-entry visa (one entry only)